ucsf-wynton/wynton-website-hpc/docs/hpc/support/faq.md

 ## Contributing to {{ site.cluster.nickname }}

-### Purchase compute slots

-**Q**. _Our lab would contribute to {{ site.cluster.name }} in order
-to increase our priority.
-How can we do this?_

-**A**.
-We welcome donations of any size.
-In return, your lab will receive a number of slots in member.q equivalent to the number of cores in a current Standard Node that your contribution would purchase.
-See [Pricing for Extra Compute] for more details.

 ### Contribute hardware

 **Q**. _Our lab has some old nodes we'd like to contribute to {{